-Adopt a two-way approach to solve your problem.
 Squash any aphids with your fingers now – using rubber gloves if you're squeamish.
-This simple act will kill many of these soft-bodied creatures meaning less honey dew on your leaves.
+This simple act will kill many of these soft-bodied creatures meaning less honeydew on your leaves.
 This sticky substance is a waste aphid product usually eaten by ants in the garden setting.
 Though harmless it can attract sooty mould and this disfigures the leaves.

 Lessen the problem by spraying any sticky leaves with tap water using an inexpensive hand held spray bottle.

-Don't spray your aphids with an insecticide or a mustard-seed based organic mixture because you could have over-wintering predators, too.
+Spray your aphids with an insecticide or a mustard-seed based organic mixture risks killing over-wintering predators too.
 If you kill these now the effects will be long lasting as many predatory insects only breed once or twice a year.
 If these effective aphid munchers die now, you may be without them for two years or more and that will make the problem worse - not better.

 Some aphids inevitably overwinter and once the weather gets warmer the problem begins again.
 So once spring arrives, ventilate your greenhouse every day.
 This will allow ladybirds, hoverflies, lacewings and parasitic wasps free access and they will seek out any aphid colonies and lay eggs close by.

 To kill large populations quickly and effectively you may want to spray.
 Although there are many chemical pesticides available in garden centres and DIY stores, try using an insecticidal soap, such as Savona, or a spray derived from plant extracts, but be aware you might also be killing the predators of aphids at the same time.

 Wasps and ladybirds – natural predators